 In the heart of the town is the Ayinger Bräustüberl.
 In warm weather, the fun is all outside.
 But the restaurant’s wood-paneled interior isn’t to be missed either.
 The staff is friendly and helpful.

 The food, traditional and hearty Bavarian fare, is delicious.
 The giant Schnitzel is no misnomer, it lives up to its promise.
 And be sure to leave room for dessert.
 The Apfelkucherl, fried apple slices covered in cinnamon and sugar, with vanilla ice cream is the perfect finish to any meal.

 If you’re looking for something a little lighter or more casual, the self-service section of the Biergarten is where you want to be.
 Just stop by the stand on the side of the restaurant for food and drink.

-The Biergarten and restaurant are popular and they can both get busy quick!
+The just-outside-of-Munich Biergarten and restaurant are popular and they can both get busy quickly!
 The place is a popular watering hole for cyclists.
 The activity and excitement add to the fun atmosphere.